Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 Source: https://redokun.com/blog/translation-statistics#toc-2

-However, let’s take a closer look at each of them to understand why translations into these languages generate great potential for online sales.
+Let’s take a closer look at each of them to understand why translations into these target languages generate great potential for online sales.
+This strategic localization is key.

 English is the international language that has the most native and non-native speakers worldwide – as many as 1.5 billion people!
-It is used as the second most common language in schools and the most frequently chosen language in universities.
+It’s used as the second most common language in schools and the most frequently chosen language in universities.

-Interestingly, apart from the British, the Dutch, Danes and Finns also speak excellent English.
+Interestingly, apart from the British, the Dutch, Danes, and Finns also speak excellent English.
 Hence, if you want to reach them with your offer, translations into English (apart from native languages) will be the best option.
+It’s an essential part of your international e-commerce strategy.

 Mandarin Chinese (or Standard Chinese) is another language spoken by a large number of the world’s population.
 An estimated 1.1 billion people speak Chinese.
 It is another international language that is also used by the largest number of native speakers.